 Tapping away at the keyboard on a smartphone or tablet isn’t all that different from the physical keyboard these days.
 Interestingly though, because there are a few limitations like the number of keys displayed, lack of a Character Map-like interface from where you can copy-paste special characters and some more, it takes some tips and a lot of experience to master typing on the iPad.

-The iPad’s onscreen keypad is designed to help you type faster, better and easily.
-However, using a few tips might save you considerable typing time (and number of strokes) – and it will certainly help you become a pro at typing faster on the iPad.
+The iPad’s onscreen keypad is designed to help you type faster, better and easier.
+However, using a few tips might save you considerable typing time (and the number of strokes) – and it will undoubtedly help you become a pro at typing faster on the iPad.

-Let’s begin with a couple of basic keyboard shortcuts that you might very useful if you type a lot on the iPad:
+Let’s begin with a couple of keyboard shortcuts that you might be very useful if you type a lot on the iPad:

-#2: There’s a caps-lock shortcut on the iPad for those all-caps words (like abbreviated names, USA etc.).
-All you do is double-tap the Shift key and it glows blue: this indicates that the Caps Lock is ON.
+#1.
+There’s a caps-lock shortcut on the iPad for those all-caps words (like abbreviated names, USA, etc.).
+All you do is double-tap the Shift key.
 Tap the Shift key again to get back to the normal mode.

 Getting a Little Further

-The iOS dictionary is smart.
-If enabled (which is the default state), you don’t have to worry about having to type those single quotes in “I’m”, “don’t”, “can’t” etc. Just type “Im”, “dont” or “cant” and the iPad keypad will automatically correct it.
+#3.
+Automatic Apostrophes: The iOS dictionary is smart.
+If enabled (which is the default state), you don’t have to worry about having to type those single quotes in “I’m”, “don’t”, “can’t” etc. Just type “Im”, “don’t” or “cant” and the iPad keypad will automatically correct it.

-Tap and hold the quote key on the numeric pad and you get begin and end quotes that you can use while typing.
+#4.
+Begin and End Quotes: Tap and hold the quote key on the numeric pad, and you get begin and end quotes that you can use while typing.
 These make the message look better.

-Double Quotes: Tap and hold the ? and . key for double quotes.
+- Double Quotes: Tap and hold the ? key for double quotes

-Single Quotes: Tap and hold the ! and , for single quotes.
+- Single Quotes: Tap and hold the ! for single quotes

-I hate having to switch to the numeric keypad just to type an exclamation.
+#6.
+Typing numbers/punctuation faster: I hate having to switch to the numeric keypad just to type an exclamation.
 It’s a little uncomfortable especially when you type fast.
-There’s an easy way out if you’re in need of those punctuation marks occasionally amidst a lot of alphabets.
-Here’s how:
+However, there’s an easy way out if you’re in need of those punctuation marks occasionally amidst a lot of alphabets.